-TURN recognizes the potential importance of forecasting, but suggests that the focus of the current phase of this proceeding should be on creating a strong methodological foundation for gauging affordability.242 TURN suggests delaying detailed forecasting techniques until a later phase of this proceeding after pilots have been conducted.243
+TURN recognizes the potential importance of forecasting, but suggests that the focus of the current phase of this proceeding should be on creating a strong methodological foundation for gauging affordability.
+TURN suggests delaying detailed forecasting techniques until a later phase of this proceeding after pilots have been conducted.

 UCAN supports using publicly available data to forecast many of the variables underlying the affordability metrics, including regional variation in some variables such as income and housing.
-In particular, UCAN supports using the Estimates of Non-labor and Wage Escalation Rates published by Cal Advocates, as well as estimates of potential healthcare cost increases.244 NDC agrees that forecasting is essential to the operation of the affordability metrics, and argues that income and non-discretionary expenses can be forecasted using rates of inflation, unemployment, and changes to the consumer price index.245 utility's GRC based on forecasts of non-utility costs, particularly when [staff] already propose to derive some of these costs for prior years using complex and potentially unreliable statistical analyses (e.g. housing costs for a given level of income)."247
+In particular, UCAN supports using the Estimates of Non-labor and Wage Escalation Rates published by Cal Advocates, as well as estimates of potential healthcare cost increases.
+NDC agrees that forecasting is essential to the operation of the affordability metrics, and argues that income and non-discretionary expenses can be forecasted using rates of inflation, unemployment, and changes to the consumer price index.

-In general, PG&E does not support forecasting of any kind.246 Particularly in the context of a utility's GRC, PG&E argues that "it is inappropriate to assess a
+In general, PG&E does not support forecasting of any kind.
+Particularly in the context of a utility's GRC, PG&E argues that "it is inappropriate to assess a utility's GRC based on forecasts of non-utility costs, particularly when [staff] already propose to derive some of these costs for prior years using complex and potentially unreliable statistical analyses (e.g. housing costs for a given level of income)."